 - What does it pay and realistically how much can I expect to earn for x hours work per week?

 - Where do my customers come from - self-generated or provided by someone else?

 - What ongoing expenses are involved? eg travel costs, advertising.

 - Can I speak to a number of people who already do it this way, so that they can tell me their own experiences?

-We don't have a team of advisors.
-The Nappy Lady is just that.
-It's run by The Nappy Lady and advice is done by Wendy, The Nappy Lady.
-We used to have a large advisor team but, quite simply, the market changed.
+Unlike most other nappy advisor compnanies my team of advisors DO NOT work on commission, I never want a Nappy Lady Advisor to feel pressurised to hit a sales targest.
+Guess what THEY DON'T have ANY sales targets!
+It will not make any difference to them whatever nappy you buy budget or luxury!
 Parents are VERY cost aware now and regardless if you've come out and spent a couple of hours doing a demonstration for them (I've been to demo groups that have run for over 4 hours!)
 Parents will then compare prices online (I get parents comparing prices online at demos sometimes) and will search for what you've recommended at the cheapest price.
-Companies that have advisors tend to have higher prices (compare my prices to other "advisor" companies and you'll see the difference).
+Companies that have advisors tend to have higher prices.
 This is because advisors need to be paid commission, someone needs to be employed to train and manage the advisor team therefore this leads to higher product prices and makes that company less price competitive.
 As an advisor you've spent time preparing for the demo, travel costs and then the actual demo, then only to lose the sale to someone else who is cheaper (sorry that might be me!)
 For this reason we stopped our advising team as it was no longer fair on the advisors.

 Do you do nappy demonstrations?